 You should go through your existing CRM database to identify and delete any duplicate records, verify the names of all your contacts, and make sure that those contacts are associated with their correct accounts.
 Clean data is essential to an effective, segmented marketing approach for your marketing campaigns.

 Email marketing is a critical aspect of customer engagement, and contact information is an important part of market research.
 To ensure that this data remains accurate, you should run all email addresses through a verification service to identify those that are still active and flag any that are inaccurate.

 3. Get Buy-In from Your Stakeholders, and Manage Changes

-Your IT personnel, CRM administrators, creative, and marketing teams will all have a role to play in integrating existing systems with the marketing automation platform, and performing tasks such as contact verification.
-They will also create content, and take a hand in implementing your marketing strategies – so it’s important to keep them all on board.
+Your IT personnel, CRM administrators, creative, and marketing teams will all have a role to play in integrating existing systems with the best marketing automation platform available, and performing tasks such as contact verification.
+They will also create content, and take a hand in implementing your marketing strategies – so it's important to keep them all on board.